-This Facility Plan recommends improvements to intersections and crossings for the existing and proposed bikeways and multi-use trails.
-This Facility Plan recommends the construction of 15 grade-separated crossings, improvement of one mid-block crossing, and the improvement of 87 existing intersections.
-The cost for these proposed intersection and crossing improvements based on the assumptions described above is \$23,380,000.
+This Facility Plan recommends improvements to intersection and crossing for the existing and proposed bikeways and multi-use trails.
+This Facility Plan recommends the construction of 15 grade separated crossings, improvement of one mid-block crossing and the improvement of 87 existing intersections.
+The cost for these proposed intersection and crossing improvements based on the cost estimation assumption described above is \$23,380,000.

-Funding available over the next 20 years will not be sufficient to construct all of the proposed projects and intersection improvements.
-The list of projects and improvements that this Facility Plan recommends should be used as guidance for the City when planning future work and/or requesting funding to expand the City's roadway system.
+Funding available over the next 20 years will not be sufficient to construct all of the proposed projects, intersection, and crossing improvements.
+The list of projects and improvements that this Facility Plan recommends should be used as guidance for the City when, planning future projects, requesting funding and be included when expanding the City's roadway system.
 The City should complete a detailed study and prioritization plan to address the 87 intersections that were identified in the engineering study associated with this Facility Plan.

 A "Prototypical Multi-lane Arterial Intersection Improvements" design recommendation was developed that incorporates traffic signal bicycle detection and a color enriched bike lane in motor vehicle/bicycle conflict areas.
-As funding allows, the City will apply this prototypical design to all of the 87 intersections identified in this planning process and will continue addressing other intersections with gaps in bicycle facilities.
-Each intersection that is adjacent to new bicycle facilities should be designed to accommodate a continuous facility through the intersection, as proposed in Chapter 7, Design Manual, and described below.
+The City will apply this prototypical design to all of the 87 intersections identified in this planning process and will continue addressing other intersections where bicycle facilities "disappear" as funding allows.
+Each intersection that is adjacent to new bicycle facilities should be designed to accommodate a continuous facility through the intersection, as proposed in the Design Guidelines, and described below.